Film: Little Miss Sunshine

 This film provides examples of:

-- Age-Inappropriate Dress: The pageant.
+- Age-Inappropriate Dress: Olive's dance at the pageant.

 - The Alleged Car: Their VW bus.
 First, the clutch breaks so the car needs to be push started every time, then the horn breaks and it beeps constantly, and finally, the sliding door falls out.